selfrefactor/now/packages/i-learn-smarter/ils/files/en.md

 Innovation starts in the head with a bold idea and the courage to take risks.
 Irony is no weapon, rather than only a consolation for the powerless.
 It is better to insult each other rather than to shoot each other.
-It is much easier to forgive the enemy instead of the friend.
-It is nicer to understand a person, rather than judge him.
+It is much easier to forgive the enemy instead of the friend.= It is nicer to understand a person, rather than judge him.
 It is our nature to hate everything that is superior to us.
 It sounded so indisputable that he gave no answer at all.
 It would be a pleasure to live if everyone did half of what he expected from others.
 It would be useless to ask her for help.
-It's too bad that being useless is not an Olympic sport.
-Jealousy is a hidden compliment to others.
+It's too bad that being useless is not an Olympic sport.= Jealousy is a hidden compliment to others.=
 Justice is temporary, but the conscience is eternal.
 Killing from revenge or hate is not a proof of strength.
 Knowing nothing is not a shame, but it is if one doesn't want to learn anything.
 Knowledge gives power, but character provides respect and recognition.
 Knowledge is the child of the experience.
-Langweiler: a person who talks if you want him to listen.
-Learn the rules so you can break them properly.
+Langweiler: a person who talks if you want him to listen.= Learn the rules so you can break them properly.=
 Learn to swim instead of waiting for the tide.
 Let us enjoy life as long as we do not understand it.
 Life educates the great minds and leave the small ones.